Why you should visit Málaga? 5 reasons

 The Landmarks You Can't Miss

-While the city is perfect for aimless strolling, you'll definitely want to see its historical highlights along the way.
+However, while the city is perfect for aimless strolling, you'll definitely want to see its historical highlights along the way.
 Be sure to stop at these must-see spots:

 • Málaga Cathedral: A stunning church that dominates the skyline.